Devanshu-singh-VR/Machine-Learning-Python/README.md

 # Machine Learning

-The Following course of Machine Learning by Andrew Ng on Coursera, the assignments of the course are conducted on MATLAB, as we know that Python is mostly upvoted language for machine learning.
+The assignments of the following course of Machine Learning by Andrew Ng on Coursera are conducts on MATLAB, as we know that Python is mostly upvoted language for machine learning.
 In this repository, you will find the Python codes for the machine learning assignments as mentioned in the course of ML.
 Following with NumPy, Scipy, Pandas and Matplotlib

 # Assignments